vespa-engine/documentation/en/faq.md

 You can set a different timeout in each cloned query you send to any of those chains, and you can specify the timeout when waiting for responses from them.

+#### How does backslash escapes work?

+Backslash is used to escape special characters in YQL.
+For example, to query with a literal backslash, which is useful in regexpes, you need to escape it with another backslash: \\.
+Unescaped backslashes in YQL will lead to "token recognition error at: '\'".

+In addition, Vespa CLI unescapes double backslashes to single (while single backslashes are left alone), so if you query with Vespa CLI you need to escape with another backslash: \\\\.
+The same applies to strings in Java.

+Also note that both log messages and JSON results escape backslashes, so any \ becomes \\.

 {:.faq-section}